 Primary and secondary examples

-• We recommend using the UI Icon sizing for the launch CTA and the avatar.
+• Use the UI icon size for the launch button and the avatar.

-• Launch button variants are using PatternFly tokens; choose the variant that accommodates your product needs best, considering the page background color versus the icon button color.
+• Launch button variants use PatternFly tokens; choose the variant that best accommodates your product needs, considering the page background color versus the icon button color.

-• The visual execution of the 'Launch' CTA is context-dependent and should follow local product area patterns.
+• The launch button's appearance depends on context and should follow local product area patterns.

 Contextual examples

-• We recommend using the UI Icon sizing for the launch CTA and the avatar.
+• Use the UI icon size for the launch button and the avatar.

 • Contextual examples show possible launch button styling using masthead items, icon buttons, and menu toggles.